WINTER PARK RESORT GUIDE

 Getting To & Around

-Winter Park is a 1.5-2 hour drive from Denver, weather/traffic dependent.
-We recommend having a car as the resort is disconnected from the towns of Winter Park and Fraser.
-The shuttle and bus system is reliable and can be more favorable than driving for those uncomfortable driving in the snow.
+Winter Park is a ~2 hour drive from Denver, weather/traffic dependent.
+The resort is also uniquely accessible by train.
+Take the Winter Park Express from Union Station, Denver or Amtrak from further afield.
+A car is useful as the resort is disconnected from Winter Park/Fraser.
+The shuttle and bus system is reliable for those taking the train and can be more favorable than driving for those uncomfortable driving in the snow.

 Closest Major City: Denver, CO